 Ashburton pattern & an example of the early heavy creamers with applied handles.
 Read more about EAPG creamers HERE.

-and are not found on EAPG made after about the 1870s.
+These hand formed "applied handles" are not found on Early American Pattern Glass made after about the 1870s.

-While most of the flint glass was clear, there were some pieces made in colors: canary, cobalt, amethyst, green, opalescent, milk glass & clambroth.
-These are all rare now.The term, "Flint Glass", when referring to lead glass, was generally dropped after the Civil War.
+While most of the flint glass was clear, some was made in colors including canary, cobalt blue, deep amethyst, green, opalescent, milk glass & clambroth.
+These are all rare now & most are in advanced collections or museums.

-There were firms that advertised flint glass in the 1880s & 1890s, but that referred to lime glass that was clear and sometimes white opalescent.
-They were not lead glass.
+Some firms advertised "flint glass" in the 1880s & 1890s, but that referred to lime glass that was clear and sometimes white opalescent.
+It was not leaded glass.

-Right is a Bullseye pattern tumbler in rare cobalt blue.
-New England Glass Co. ca 1850's.
+Right is a flint Bullseye pattern tumbler in rare cobalt blue.
+New England Glass Co.

-Hal and his wife, Barbara, live in Spokane, Washington.
-They have collected Victorian Glass for 18 years and have accumulated a major collection.
+Hal Hooper and his wife, Barbara, live in Spokane, Washington.
+They have collected Victorian Glass for many, many years and have accumulated a major collection.
 They are both University of Washington alums and avid Husky fans.